PS Exam Requirements by State

 Can I get licensed in multiple states?

 Yes.
 Once you pass the PS exam and are licensed in one state, you can apply for licensure in other states through comity (reciprocity).
-Some states may still require you to pass their state-specific exam.
+Some states may still require a law exam, ethics step, or state-specific review.
 An NCEES Record simplifies the comity process.